wormhole-foundation/wormhole-connect/wormhole-connect/src/config/examples.md

 Please note you will need to [register](https://portalbridge.com/advanced-tools/#/register) your token with the Token Bridge to get the contract addresses necessary for it to work with Connect.

-Thise example config limits Connect to the Solana and Ethereum networks, and a handful of tokens including `BSKT` which is not built in by default and provided under the `tokensConfig` key.
+These example config limits Connect to the Solana and Ethereum networks, and a handful of tokens including `BSKT` which is not built in by default and provided under the `tokensConfig` key.